 The Missile Technology Control Regime (MTCR) is a multilateral export control regime whose members have an informal political understanding to limit the proliferation of missiles and missile technology.
 India became a member of the MTCR in 2016.
 In this article, you can read all about the MTCR for the civil services exam.

-The Missile Technology Control Regime was started in 1987 by the G-7 industrialised countries namely, USA, UK, Canada, France, Germany, Japan and Italy.
+The Missile Technology Control Regime was started in 1987 by the G-7 industrialized countries namely, the USA, UK, Canada, France, Germany, Japan, and Italy.
 It was started to check the proliferation of unmanned delivery systems for nuclear weapons (particularly systems that could carry a payload of 500 kg to a range of 300 km).

 There are a total of 35 members of the Missile Technology Regime (MTCR).
 India is one of its members.
 Given below is the list of countries that are a member of this Regime, along with the year of their association with MTCR: